November 27, 2019

 The certification report must show which areas pass, fail, or need attention.
 It should document airflow testing, HEPA filter integrity, particle counts, and more.

 The certification process must happen under dynamic conditions.
 You and your team should be ready to simulate compounding.
-You may need to perform cleaning to create “at work” conditions for the test.
+You may need to perform a cleaning to create “at work” conditions for the test.

 Becoming Compliant with USP 797

 The 797 requirements apply to a wide range of facilities, including:

 - Long-term care facilities